 The college catalog is prepared by the Community Services Office.
-So is the quarterly NEWS tabloid and class schedule, mailed to home addresses throughout the district four times year.
-A calendar of college activities appears in the weekl "Bulletin".
+So is the quarterly NEWS tabloid and class schedul mailed to home addresses throughout the district four times year.
+A calendar of college activities appears in the weekly "Bulletin".
 Other informational materials include announcements, posters, pamphlets and new course flyers.

 News services are supplied to all media in the district.
-The offic is also responsible for displays, tours of campus and exhibits a local fairs.
+The official salso responsible for displays, tours of campus and exhibits at local fairs.

-College facilities are available to local organizations and citizen groups for meetings, workshops and other events in the public interest.
-Reservations of facilities for such events are mad through the Community Services office.
+College facilities are available to local organizations and citized groups for meetings, workshops and other events in the publinterest.
+Reservations of facilities for such events are made through the Community Service office.

-Another function of the office is the development of a speakers bureau, to provide lecturers and entertainment for meetings clocal organizations and conventions.
+Another function of the office is the development of a speak bureau, to provide lecturers and entertainment for meetings local organizations and conventions.